Assessing the Business Process Modeling Competences of Large Language Models: BEF4LLM - BPMN Evaluation Framework for LLMs

 \subsection{Aggregation}

-Since all metrics per quality dimension are normalized using the same strategy, the scores can be aggregated per quality dimension.
-We opted for taking the average across all scores per dimension, which does not favor one metric over another.
+We aggregate the metrics first per dimension, followed by aggregating the dimension scores into overall scores.
+Since all metrics within a given quality dimension are normalized using the same strategy, the resulting metric scores are directly comparable and can be aggregated at the dimension level.
+Normalization alone does not guarantee that all metrics are fully comparable or that their aggregation forms a theoretically validated quality construct, so the aggregated scores are best understood as descriptive summary indices for benchmarking and comparison purposes.
+As we currently lack empirical evidence that any metric should receive a higher weight than the others, we aggregate the metrics by taking their arithmetic mean, thereby avoiding favoring an individual metric.
+This choice is therefore a transparent baseline aggregation strategy rather than a claim of empirically grounded weighting or linear contribution of all metrics.

-As an example, to compute the quality score for the syntactic quality dimension $Q_{\text{syn}}$, we add all individual metric scores and divide the sum by the number of metrics applied, i.e., 16. \autoref{eq:aggregation_syn} gives the formula for that dimension where $score(m)$ gives the score of a certain metric $m$.
+For example, to compute the quality score for the syntactic quality dimension $Q_{\text{syn}}$, we sum the individual metric scores and divide by the number of metrics applied. \autoref{eq:aggregation_syn} gives the formula for that dimension where $score(m)$ gives the score of a certain metric $m$.

-Further, we introduced two measures for the total quality score $Q_{\text{TPQ}}$ and total score $Q$, which aggregated the scores of the dimensions. $Q_{\text{qual}}$ \autoref{eq:q_qual} is the average of the three quality dimension scores, while $Q_{\text{total}}$ \autoref{eq:q_total} is the average over the three quality dimension scores and the validity score.
-Note that all quality scores are therefore also in the range between 0 (worst) and 1 (best).
+For easier comparison, we introduce two more measures that aggregate the dimension quality scores.
+Similar to the aggregation within the quality dimensions, we found no empirical evidence that any quality dimension should be considered more important than the others.
+Therefore, we adopted equal weighting across dimensions. \autoref{eq:q_qual} shows $Q_{\text{qual}}$ as the average of the three quality dimension scores, while $Q_{\text{total}}$, shown in \autoref{eq:q_total}, is the average over the three quality dimension scores and the validity score.
+Note that those two scores are therefore also in the range between 0 (worst) and 1 (best).
+Since both lack empirical validation, they should not be interpreted as a general quality indicator; they are simply aggregations of the individual quality dimensions.